-Old Man's beard: Old man's beard is identified in the CRPMP at 12 sites which threaten biodiversity values.
-Work to control Old man's beard at sites has been undertaken by either ECan staff, contractors or in partnership at 10 sites in 2018-19 including Oaro, Puhu Puhu, Conway, Ashley Gorge, Stackhouse Road, Oaro, Cascade Road, Purau, Western Valley and Governors Bay.
+Old Man's Beard: Old man's beard is identified in the CRPMP at 11 of 12 sites which threaten biodiversity values.
+Work to control old man's beard at sites has been undertaken by either ECan staff, contractors or in partnership at sites in 2019-20.
+Reductions in old man's beard is occurring at the 11 sites.